Reducing Hazardous Substances in Products

 Under the leadership of the electric technology departments of Nikon Corporation and Sendai Nikon Corporation and in collaboration with the product development and manufacturing departments, other Group companies, and its business partners, the Nikon Group has established a lead-free soldering system.
 Instead of lead-based, we use lead-free tin-silver-copper solders, which represent the standard solder type used in the industry.
 The properties of the materials used in lead-free soldering, such as the narrow range of allowable temperatures, mean that manual soldering requires a high degree of skill.
 For this reason, the Nikon Group added a course on lead-free soldering to its in-house training and technical certification system and has already trained numerous instructors and certified technicians.
 By implementing measures such as these, we have striven to increase the use of lead-free solder.
 We have achieved 100% lead-free circuit boards for all our consumer products, including digital SLR cameras, which form our core product category.
 In principle, we have also eliminated lead from new circuit boards used in industrial products (such as steppers and scanners, microscopes, and surveying instruments).

 Having reviewed its technologies and processes for chromate treatment and chrome plating, Nikon Corporation's surface treatment department discontinued the use of highly hazardous hexavalent chromium at the end of 2004.
 By applying the department's innovative findings and accumulated expertise, we have established hexavalent chromium-free surface treatment technologies in all Nikon product categories.

 The Nikon Group has established a strict technical standard to discontinue the use of heavy metals (hexavalent chromium, lead, cadmium, and mercury) in all surface treatment processes including coating, plating, and chemical conversion.
-To ensure that this technical standard is practiced rigorously in all product categories, we, in cooperation with our various business partners contracted to perform surface treatment processes, take all possible steps, including individual technical assistance, strict on-site audits, and checks based on chemical analysis of actual items.
+To ensure practices of the full technical standard in all product categories, we, in cooperation with our various business partners contracted to perform surface treatment processes, take all possible steps, including individual technical assistance, strict on-site audits, and checks based on chemical analysis of actual items.